 Towards a New Science

 The CyberTracker story is captured in the powerful image of Karoha holding the CyberTracker, with his hunting bag slung over his shoulder.
 The image symbolises the cultural transition from hunter-gatherer to the modern computer age.
 Persistence hunting may be the most ancient form of hunting, possibly going back two million years, long before the invention of the bow-and-arrow or the domestication of dogs.
-After two million years, Karoha may well be the last hunter who has been doing the persistence hunt.
+After two million years, Karoha may well be one the last hunters who has been doing the persistence hunt.
 Yet of all the hunters at Kagcae, Karoha is the most proficient in using the CyberTracker.
 In Karoha, one individual not only represents one of the most ancient human traditions, but also the future of tracking with computers.

 Karoha's story represents the most profound cultural leap – a story that gives hope for the future: The ancient art of tracking can be revitalized and developed into a new science to monitor the impact of climate change on biodiversity.